 What is government regulatory law?

-Alexis G. Guinan (counsel): Laws and regulations administered or enforced by a government agency.
+Alexis G. Guinan, counsel: Laws and regulations administered or enforced by a government agency.

-Shea Boyd (associate): The average person might not realize how much their life is influenced by the decisions and “rules” created by the various federal and state agencies, from the technology they use every day to the practices keeping them safe as they walk down the street.
+Shea Boyd, associate: The average person might not realize how much their life is influenced by the decisions and 'rules' created by the various federal and state agencies, from the technology they use every day to the practices keeping them safe as they walk down the street.
 Another lesser-known fact is that these agencies create and modify these rules with substantial input from the individuals and industries they seek to regulate.
 Good legal counsel can help inform and focus this input.

 "My practice area, communications and information technology, is focused on businesses regulated by the U.S. Federal Communications Commission (FCC), which includes many more businesses than one might guess."

-Mallory Jones (associate): Government regulatory law also involves advocating on behalf of clients for changes in the regulatory framework, including through comment letters, agency meetings, and other forms of agency engagement.
+Mallory Jones, associate: Government regulatory law also involves advocating on behalf of clients for changes in the regulatory framework, including through comment letters, agency meetings, and other forms of agency engagement.

-Stacey Mitchell (partner): A broad-ranging regulatory practice is essential to law firms to assist a client across all aspects of their business.
+Stacey Mitchell, partner: A broad-ranging regulatory practice is essential to law firms to assist a client across all aspects of their business.
 Any one client will have any number of regulatory issues; we overlap and collaborate all the time.

 AG: I specialize in sanctions and export controls, which fall under the umbrella of international trade.
 My work frequently intersects with that of our corporate and financial restructuring groups, who engage us as specialists for their M&A work and credit facilities.
 On the M&A side, we conduct international trade diligence on the proposed target to evaluate the level of international risk associated with acquiring an interest in that target.
-We also review sanctions, export controls, anticorruption and anti-money laundering representations and covenants under multimillion-/billion-dollar loan facilities.
+We also review sanctions, export controls, anti-corruption and anti-money laundering representations and covenants under multimillion-/billion-dollar loan facilities.

-SB: My practice area, communications and information technology, is focused on businesses regulated by the U.S. Federal Communications Commission (FCC), which includes many more businesses than one might guess.
+SB: My practice area, communications and information technology, is focused on businesses regulated by the US Federal Communications Commission (FCC), which includes many more businesses than one might guess.
 I find myself working frequently with many other practice groups in the firm.
-One day I may be working with the corporate group on drafting an agreement for the purchase of communications assets; the next day I might be working with the investment funds group on understanding the impact of proposed rule changes at the FCC; and then I might round out the week working with our government relations practice to advocate for favourable legislation for our communications clients.
+One day I may be working with the corporate group on drafting an agreement for the purchase of communications assets; the next day I might be working with the investment funds group on understanding the impact of proposed rule changes at the FCC; then I might round out the week working with our government relations practice to advocate for favorable legislation for our communications clients.